mrpaulphan/idm250/instructor_materials/assignments/02_assignment_theme_design_revisions.md

 ```

 ## Project Overview
 Create a `readme.md` file at the root of your project.
-In this file, write a short description about your project and explain what it is (using [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).
+In this file, write a short description explaining your final project (using [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).
 This will help remind myself/others what your final project is.

 ## How to Submit